 Everyone was warm and welcoming and thrilled to offer advice to help us plan our time in the city.
 It reminded me of traveling 20 years ago when we could simply sit on a terrace to enjoy a coffee while watching the people pass by.
 Toulouse will make you slow down, relax and really feel the energy of the city.

-Things to do in Toulouse, France
+What to do in Toulouse, France

 There are a lot of things to do in Toulouse and the best way to make the most of your time in la Ville rose is to purchase the Toulouse Pass.
 We always purchase a city pass when exploring a new destination as it makes entering museums and famous landmarks easy.
 The Toulouse Pass offers 1, 2, or 3 day passes that include public transport and free entrance into most of the city’s most popular tourist attractions.